 - In a saucepan, combine the water, milk, butter, sugar, and salt.
 Put the pot on a low flame and melt the butter.
 Once the butter has melted, bring up the flame to medium and boil the mixture.

 - Take the pot off the heat, pour in the flour, and stir the dough vigorously with a whisk.
-Bring the pot back to the flame and cook the dough, stirring continuously, until a film develops on the bottom of the pot and the dough clumps together as one.
+Bring the pot back to the flame and cook the dough on medium-high flame, stirring continuously, until a film develops on the bottom of the pot and the dough clumps together as one, about 3-5 minutes.

 - Turn off the flame and flip out the dough into a stand mixer bowl (or a regular mixing bowl).
 Using a paddle attachment, mix the dough on medium speed (if you're using a standard mixing bowl, stir with a spatula).
 When the dough stops steaming, begin adding your eggs.